AxonFramework/AxonFramework/axon-4-api-changes.md

 which provides access to the raw data in any supported intermediate representation, such as `JsonNode` or Dom4J `Document`.

+## New Module Structure

+We noticed that `axon-core` was encompassing to big a portion of the whole framework.
+Thus, we have split it into a couple of reasonable components.
+It's been split into `axon-messaging`, `axon-modelling`, `axon-eventsourcing`, `axon-disruptor` and `axon-configuration`.

 Other changes
 =============